A01745419/Career_Projects/README.md

 1. Python / data analysis of COVID Mexico files.
 (Individual).
 2. Python / statistics and linear regression with basic machine learning for a food register file.
 (Individual).
 2. C++ / basic algorithm for E-business based on Object-oriented programming.
 (With 1 friend).
-3. MATLAB / programs for the simulation of events related to physics and mathematics.
+3. MATLAB / simulation of events related to physics and mathematics, volcano launch and roller coaster trip.
 (Team).

 2nd Semester

 QUANTUM HackMx: I included the presentation of my first Hackaton in a different folder, this was in April 2021 and my team and I won the first place.
 We took the NDS Cognitive Labs challenge, where we had to detect bank fraud with machine learning, besides we were the best project for NDS, we had an honorable mention from Wolfram.
 1. MATLAB / edge detection algorithms on images.
 (Team).
+2. MATLAB / electric field simulation of parallel plates.
+(Team).
-2. R / biological analysis with dataset from GEO and bioinformatic resources.
+3. R / biological analysis with dataset from GEO and bioinformatic resources.
 (Team).